hammercc/hammercc.github.io/index.md

 A key aim of our work is to improve the detection and control of outbreaks at their source to prevent local events from becoming large-scale epidemics or pandemics.
 Drawing on interdisciplinary methodologies, applied epidemiology, and systems thinking we contribute to strategies that strengthen health security in fragile environments, especially in resource-limited and crisis-affected settings.

 A second strand of our work is the development of novel methods in Complex Systems Epidemiology to better enable us to study these issues.
-Here we combine integration of multimodal data across quantative and qualitative domains for new ways of understanding causality in complex systems.
+Here we combine community-led and participatory approaches with integration of multimodal data across quantative and qualitative domains for new ways of understanding causality in complex systems.

 ---
 <!--